 As previously mentioned, the Town of Howey-in-the-Hills currently has a limited central wastewater system.
-The Wastewater Treatment Facility (WWTF) is owned operated by the Central Lake Community Development District with the Town owning and maintaining the collection system up to the CDD facility.
+The Wastewater Treatment Facility (WWTF) is owned by the Central Lake Community Development District with the Town owning and maintaining the collection system up to the CDD facility.
 In 2006, through a wastewater impact fee study performed in anticipation of possible creation of a Town-owned wastewater collection and treatment system, the Town established a wastewater Level of Service value of 120 gallons per person per day.
-The Town is exploring options to provide wastewater treatment to new developments.
-The plan is to also provide for the retrofit of the areas now served by septic systems on a phased basis.

 As previously mentioned, the Town's potable water system provides water for both residential and non-residential purposes, including fire-fighting demands.
-With the completion of the new treatment plant and wells, the system has enough capacity to support the population demand during the planning period of this Comprehensive Plan (2025) (2040) The Town no longer allows the use of potable water for landscape irrigation.
+The system has enough capacity to support the population demand during the planning period of this Comprehensive Plan (2025).

 The Town's solid waste level of service standard for solid waste is 6 pounds per person per day.
-There is enough capacity in the County's landfill to support the population demand during the short-range (2011-2015) (2024-2030) and long-range (2025) (2045) planning period.
+There is enough capacity in the County's landfill to support the population demand during the short-range (2011-2015) and long-range (2025) planning period.

-The Town shall continue to require development to provide for the 100-year, 24-hour rainfall event and provide retention for water quality consistent with new and innovative techniques state requirements.
+The Town shall continue to require development to provide for the 100-year, 24-hour rainfall event and provide retention for water quality consistent with new and innovative techniques.
 The Town shall also continue to require that all new development provide evidence to show that LOS ratings in stormwater conveyances serving the new development will not be degraded to an LOS lower than currently exists as a result of the new development's construction and stormwater runoff contribution.